nightrunner91/nightvue/README.md

 fill: color('gray-4');
 // => fill: #aaaaaa;
 ```
 You may have noticed that we use `gray()` function in `$grays` map to generate shades of gray.
 Keep in mind that this function receives two arguments `$level` and `$from`.
-Last one *must be equal to length of list* in order to generate correct achromatic list of colors.
+Last one **must be equal to length of list** in order to generate correct achromatic list of colors.
 Argument `$level` is level of gray color in this list.
-In order to simplify take a look at already generated list of color:
+In order to simplify take a look at already generated list:
 ```
 "gray-1":  #eaeaea,
 "gray-2":  #d5d5d5,